Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 This document has the following goals:

-- a clear design of the Metrics CLI tool;
+- develop a clear design of the Metrics CLI tool;
 - describe the overall process of the Doctor command;
 - describe the overall process of the Deploy command.